 There are many types of milia – here are the most common.

 - Benign primary milia are usually clustered on the cheeks, eyelids, forehead and genitals of children or adults.
 These usually clear up naturally within a few weeks or months.

-- Neonatal or congenital milia affects 40-50% of newborn babies and usually disappears in a few weeks or months without treatment.
+- Neonatal or congenital milia affect 40-50% of newborn babies and usually disappear in a few weeks or months without treatment.

 - Secondary milia is a form of milia that may result from a rare disease, a medication or trauma.
 This form of milia may resolve spontaneously but tends to persist.